Ambassador Marketing is the key to successfully reaching your target audience in the most authentic, credible and trusted way possible.

 Social media: Look for those users who engage with your content regularly in a positive and constructive way.
 Also look for users who post about your brand regularly on their own platforms using hashtags, mentions or related keywords.

 Product review sites: Find those customers who make a real effort to write reviews.

 Forums and groups: Facebook groups, SubReddits, LinkedIn, Quora, and other forums are a great place to find customers who are actively discussing your products.

-Your own database: Ambassador marketing tools can make this part simple and accurate by plugging into your data or mailing lists and reviewing individual social profiles to pick up brand mentions.
+Your own database: A great ambassador marketing tool will make this part simple and accurate by plugging into your databases or mailing lists and reviewing individual social profiles to pick up brand mentions and advocacy actions.